hyfydistro/web-design-mockups/README.md

 # web-design-mockups
-A number of Web Design mockups, including UX/UI designs.
+A number of Web Design mock-ups, including UX/UI designs.

 The following will be marked or not whether they are optimized for best web performance.
 * Responsive mobile/ tablet/ laptop